horodchukanton/abills-docker/README.md

 # abills-docker
-ABillS Base Dockerfile.
+ABillS Base Dockerfile. \
-Based on debian.
-Allows to run webinterface.
+Based on Ubuntu.
+Allows to run webinterface.\
+Uses s6 supervisor to allow running several processes in a container.\

 **Needs external configured DB to run**